syncfusion-content/xamarin-docs/Xamarin/SfPdfViewer/Enable-And-Disable-Built-in-Toolbar.md

 {% endhighlight %}
 {% endtabs %}

-## How to enable built-in toolbar?

-The toolbar can be enabled again by setting the same Toolbar.Enabled property to true.
+The toolbar can be enabled by setting the same property to true.

 {% tabs %}
 {% highlight c# %}